TABLE OF CONTENTS

 • Each roster accommodates up to 25 agents

-• Shifts could be rotated by day, week, or month to equally distribute ‘work’ during off-work hours, weekends, and holidays
+• Shifts could be rotated by day, week, month, or custom periods to equally distribute ‘work’ during off-work hours, weekends, and holidays

-Let’s consider on-call management for Database EMEA service.
-You create a weekday shift starting October 11, 2021 to December 31, 2021, without excluding holidays.
+Let’s consider on-call management for the EMEA Schedule.
+You create a weekday shift starting September 20, 2023 to December 31, 2023, including holidays.
 What this means is that the agents mapped to this particular shift are on call Monday to Friday including holidays, between these dates.
 You can, however, customize the shift timings.
-The agents could be on call 24 hours a day, or for a particular time slot such as 9AM to 5PM or 6PM to 11PM.
+The agents could be on call 24 hours a day, or for a particular time slot such as 9AM to 5PM or 6PM to 11PM, or during Business Hours.

 The shift is rotated between the agents in a rosters.
 In the above example, the shift is rotated daily.
 So, if on Monday, Ali from the Primary roster is on call, on Tuesday it would be Ann's turn.
 And on Wednesday, Bill would be on-call.
 Thereafter, it would once again be Ann’s turn.
 However, if on a day Ann is unavailable, the associated secondary on-call agent would be on-call.
 In this case, that would be Christine, who is the secondary on-call agent for that entire week.
 If even Christine is unavailable, the agent on the Tertiary on-call roster, i.e. Masaba would be contacted.